FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     }
 }
 ```
-If we click compile this will go ahead and compile but there's one big issue, when we run the app we get something like
+If we click compile, this will go ahead and compile but there's one big issue, when we run the app we get something like
 ```kotlin
 error: [Dagger/MissingBinding] android.content.Context cannot be provided without an @Provides-annotated method. public abstract interface SingletonComponent
 ```

-that's because we need a **Context** in our **SharedPreferencesManager**, we have to do the following changes in our SingletonComponent
+that's because we need a **Context** in our **SharedPreferencesManager**, let's to do the following changes in our SingletonComponent
 ```kotlin
 @Component
 @Singleton